Blackshades: Functionality

 Blackshades reportedly can be used by computer hackers with little experience or by script kiddies, hackers that use programs developed by others to attack computer systems.

 Blackshades can also act as ransomware.
 Hackers using Blackshades can restrict access to the victim's computer and demand a ransom paid to the hacker in order for the restriction to be lifted.

 Detection and removal

 Many antivirus programs can successfully detect and remove Blackshades, however hackers using the Blackshades software usually avoid detection of Blackshades infections by using software that obfuscates the Blackshades binary to avoid detection by antivirus programs, which the Blackshades organization also sold along with the Blackshades software.

 Blackshades in the media

 In 2012, Citizen Lab and EFF reported on the use of Blackshades to target opposition forces in Syria.

 In 2015, Stefan Rigo from Leeds was given a 40-week suspended sentence for using BlackShades against 14 people, 7 of whom he knew personally.
 It is reported he paid for the software using his ex-girlfriend's payment card.

+In 2013, Cassidy Wolf was a victim of sextortion, after photographs of her were hacked and used in an attempt to blackmail her after being Miss Teen USA 2013.
+The FBI ran a probe after Wolf reported a threatening email demanding a 'special performance' for the hacker, whom she suspected to be Jared James Abrahams, her former high school classmate.
+Wolf never created the video demanded, and on September 26, 2013, Abrahams surrendered to FBI agents in Orange County.
+In November 2013, Abrahams pleaded guilty to hacking over 100-150 women and installing the highly invasive malware Blackshades on their computers in order to obtain nude images and videos of them.
+One of his victims was a 14-year-old girl.
+On March 18, 2014; Abrahams was sentenced to 18 months in federal prison.
+Legal scholar Star Kashman speculates that Abrahams used the technique of Google Dorking to find and target Cassidy Wolf's webcam online, leading to the act of sextortion.